 • Can run as a portable app on an external drive

-VSDC Video Editor has a free and pro version.
+VSDC Video Editor has a free and a pro version.
 Both of them can process 4K video files.
-But the pro version provides more features like video stabilization, hardware acceleration, audio waveform and more advanced settings for sub-pixel resolution, mask tool, chroma key, voice over, etc.
+The pro version provides more advanced features, such as video stabilization, hardware acceleration, audio waveform, and more advanced settings for sub-pixel resolution, mask tool, chroma key, voice over, etc.

-For beginners, the free version is enough to edit your 4K files.
+For beginners, the free version of VSDC is enough to edit your 4K files.

 Features: